androidx/androidx/docs/api_guidelines.md

-Primary artifacts, e.g. `workmanager`, **must not** depend on closed-source components including libraries and hard-coded references to packages, permissions, or IPC mechanisms that may only be fulfulled by closed-source components.
+Primary artifacts, e.g. `workmanager`, **must not** depend on closed-source components including libraries and hard-coded references to packages, permissions, or IPC mechanisms that may only be fulfilled by closed-source components.

 Optional artifacts, e.g. `workmanager-gcm`, *may* depend on closed-source